safakkbilici/bayesmedaug/README.md

 # bayesmedaug: Bayesian Optimization Library for Medical Image Segmentation.

-bayesmed optimizes your data augmentation hyperparameters for medical image segmentation tasks by using [Bayesian Optimization](https://github.com/fmfn/BayesianOptimization).
+bayesmedaug optimizes your data augmentation hyperparameters for medical image segmentation tasks by using [Bayesian Optimization](https://github.com/fmfn/BayesianOptimization).

-bayesmed is currently in beta release and still in development.
+bayesmedaug is currently in beta release and still in development.

 ## Authors
 - M. Şafak Bilici